hhursev/recipe-scrapers/README.rst

 ------

-A simple web scraping tool for recipe sites.
+A simple scraping tool for recipe webpages.

 .. code:: shell